-The new MLB DFS Bargains is back!
+Welcome to MLB DFS Bargains.
 We’ll split the analysis into three groups: very cheap, mid-tier, and expensive.
 A greater emphasis will be placed on the lower end of the price scale.

 Please note, these player picks were organized early in the day.
 For MLB contests, always check lineups and weather closer to game time.
 Rain, wind, or unexpected managerial decisions could open up additional sources of value.
 Be sure to keep an eye on the MLB Headlines and Injuries desk.